Kevin-CodeCrew/assess2/README.md

   - `GuestBookListRsvp` Lists the guests that have RSVPed

 `AppContainer`
+- Displays an `<h1>` heading of `Guest List Manager`
-- As part of component state, have an array that contains guests that have NOT RSVPed
+- As part of component state, have a `GuestBookList` array that contains guests that have *NOT* RSVPed
   - This array will be passed down to the child component `GuestBookList` to be rendered
-- As part of component state, have an array that contains guests that have RSVPed
+- As part of component state, have a `GuestBookListRsvp` array that contains guests that *have* RSVPed
   - This array will be passed down to the child component `GuestBookListRsvp` to be rendered
 - Has a callback method called `addGuest` that accepts 2 parameters (an object containing the guest's information and a boolean that specifies if the guest has RSVPed) and that will be passed down to the `GuestBookForm` child component
   - When the callback method is called, the component will update the appropriate array in component state